concourse/rfcs/083-services/proposal.md

   # POSTGRES_HOST: ((.svc:postgres.host))
   # POSTGRES_PORT: ((.svc:postgres.port))
   #
+  # Services can expose many ports, and each port is named.
-  # to access addresses/ports other than the one named 'default', use:
+  # To access addresses/ports other than the one named 'default', use:
   # ((.svc:postgres.addresses.some-port-name))
   # ((.svc:postgres.ports.some-port-name))
 services: